-Efficio’s Local Content Development service helps legislate and regulate procurement practices by national and local authorities and by companies, foreign or domestic-owned, especially where these are performing ‘public’ functions.
+Efficio’s ICV and Local Content Development service helps legislate and regulate procurement practices by national and local authorities and by companies, foreign or domestic-owned, especially where these are performing ‘public’ functions.

 Developing countries often find their economic potential is undermined when public and private procurement expenditures flow out of the country to foreign national companies.

 For those with economies based largely on natural resources and primary production, capturing and retaining the potential economic benefit from jobs and skills is a huge opportunity to develop a long-term sustainable economy and this is why countries offer ICV certification.

 Our work with governments helps ensure that goods and services for the primary industries are procured locally.
 We also explore whether there is a viable base for developing secondary and tertiary manufacturing and service sectors.